This page explains how Healing Herbs Ltd use any information

 Under the Data Protection Act, we have a legal duty to protect any information we collect from you.
+We do not store credit card details nor do we share customer details with any third party.
 We will only use your information for the purpose we have described and we do not pass on your details to any third party or government department unless you give us permission to do so.
 We use leading technologies to safeguard your data, and keep strict security standards to prevent any unauthorised access to it.

 Collection of data

 We collect and store your data from the on-line shop to process your orders.
 We collect and store your data when you sign up for our on-line educational course to record your progress through the modules.
 We record your visits to our educational resource anonymously unless you have made a comment and left a name.
 These data sets are not cross-referenced.
 Only authorised staff are permitted access to be able to fulfil an order in the normal course of business.
 In the case of the educational sites, access is further restricted and only used to respond to enquiries, publish feedback or to better improve the working of the site.